winkjs/wink-perceptron/README.md

 // into JSON format.
 // You may need to update the path in the "require" statement
-// according to your working directory. const trainingData = require( 'wink-perceptron/sample-data/iris-train.json' );
+// according to your working directory. const trainingExamples = require( 'wink-perceptron/sample-data/iris-train.json' );
 // Initialize a test data sample. const testData = {
   setosa: { sepalLength: 4.9, sepalWidth: 3, petalLength: 1.4, petalWidth: 0.2 },